Last Updated on

 Do not get five different bottles that are all different brands or styles.
 This will make your bottle-making task so much harder and time-consuming.
 When you have so many different types of bottles with completely different parts you have to try to find that type of bottle’s specific ring or nipple to go with the bottle.

 Instead, if you pick just one type of bottle and stick to it you will be a pro at preparing your baby’s bottles in no time.
+We used these bottles for my daughter and loved them.

 3. Serve the Bottle at Room Temperature